edgio-docs/edgio-docs/src/pages/guides/mkdocs.md

 title: MkDocs
 ---

 [MkDocs](https://www.mkdocs.org/) is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
-Follow the steps below to deploy your MkDocs site to {{ PRODUCT }}
+Follow the steps below to deploy your MkDocs site to the {{ COMPANY_NAME }} {{ PRODUCT }} platform.

 ## Create your MkDocs site {/*create-your-mkdocs-site*/}